cjquines/qboard/README.md

 Image assumes Caps Lock is mapped to Escape.
 Tab cycles through three toolbar visibilities: the full toolbar, a status pane, and completely hidden.
 Shift snaps lines to multiples of 45°, and makes squares and circles.

-X is Cut when there’s something selected, and Eraser when nothing is selected.
+X is Cut when there's something selected, and Eraser when nothing is selected.
 The Eraser is element level: it removes entire paths.
 You can use X to delete whatever you have selected.
 E or R, when already that color, resets it to black.

 There are also keybindings with Shift and Ctrl, which you can view in-app.

 ## Design principles

 qboard is made for seamless lecturing.
-It’s designed to be easy to use and nice to look at while sharing your screen.
-It should also be easy to share what you’ve written afterward as a PDF.
+It's designed to be easy to use and nice to look at while sharing your screen.
+It should also be easy to share what you've written afterward as a PDF.
 This guides some of its principles:

-- It should be possible to do everything with the keys on one half of the keyboard, to make presentations flow smoothly.
-You shouldn’t need to move your mouse all the way to the left to change tools, or to move your hand to the right to switch to the pen tool.
+- It should be possible to do everything that isn't drawing just with keys.
+Ideally, only with the keys on one half of the keyboard, to make presentations flow smoothly.
+You shouldn't need to move your mouse all the way to the left to change tools, or to move your hand to the right to switch to the pen tool.
 - By default, it has pages, rather than extending in different directions.
 It should feel like writing on multiple blackboards, and not an infinite sheet of paper.
-- Pages are fixed at a 16:9 ratio, so when they’re later saved to a PDF, it’s in the same dimensions as a slideshow.
+- Pages are fixed at a 16:9 ratio, so when they're later saved to a PDF, it's in the same dimensions as a slideshow.

 There are *some* sense to the default keybindings: